M365 Copilot User Research Analysis Study

 600+ Users

-There was a significant volume of both qualitative and quantitative data to analyze.
-I applied a mixed methods approach, integrating survey metrics with open-ended feedback to ensure I captured both measurable trends and deeper user perspectives.
+There was a significant volume of both qualitative and quantitative data to analyze with 20+ questions, many of them open-ended.
+I applied a mixed methods approach to capture both measurable trends and deeper user perspectives.

 Research Process